Paperback-iOS/website/.github/CONTRIBUTING.md

   - **`public`**: Files to be exposed publicly without any processing.

 - `package.json`: Contains information about which plugins are installed in the project.

+### To Do

+A list of to do items for the website:

+- Update to version +9.0 of ESLint and switch to a flat config.
+- Update the extension contributing guide
+- Add the following tools to the website:
+  - Backup Converter
+  - Themes Creator

 ### Improving The Documentation